What is a group of rabbits called? The common answer is a colony of rabbits. But, there are many others used.

 Is a group of rabbits called a Fluffle?

-The simple answer is Yes, its quite a new description and its a one we like.
-Watching a wild fluffle of rabbits play in the meadows is super cute.
+The simple answer is Yes, it’s quite a new description and one we like.
+Watching a fluffle of wild rabbits play in the meadows is super cute.

 What is a group of hares called?

-The Hare is a cousin of the rabbit, and a group of Hares is known as a drove, or less commonly a husk.
+The Hare is a cousin of the rabbit, and a group of Hares is known as a drove, less commonly called a husk.

 The name given to any group of animals is a Collective Noun.

 For example, a Herd of Elephants is a collective noun.

 A Male Rabbit is a Buck and a Female Rabbit is a Doe

 A young rabbit is called a kit, or kitten.